-1. Do not interrupt the NET CONTROL STATION unless you have emergency Traffic!
+1. In a Directed Net, do not interrupt the NET CONTROL STATION unless you have emergency Traffic!
 We are here to handle traffic only for a short time.
 Keep non-traffic conversation to minimum.
 This can be conducted after Net.
 Thanks for your cooperation on this.

 2. “73” is never used in the Signature of the radiogram, only in the text.